 When it comes to improving motor skills, housework, hygiene, bathing, making meals, and simple games can help to work towards a dementia and Alzheimer’s disease patient’s goals.
 Something as simple as listening to music can also be an incredibly calming and engaging activity that can help relieve stress and lower blood pressure.
 Every event should be focused on the person themselves rather than on their memory loss and forgetfulness and diagnosis.
 Sometimes therapy, over the counter drugs, or medications can help somewhat with memory loss and dementia.

 Use of Modern Technology:

-Although it isn’t recommended to always use modern technology for activities with dementia patients, it can be helpful in some situations.
-For example, developers have created brain-training computer games for people with memory disorders.
-A study of 2,800 people over the age of 65, found that those who did a brain-training computer game intended to boost a person’s brain processing speed were 29% less likely to develop dementia, over a 10 year period.
-Person’s with dementia can also benefit from this type of brain and memory stimulation.
+Although it isn’t recommended for a caregiver or medical professionals to continually use modern technology for activities with dementia patients during in-home care, it can be helpful in some situations and support other activities you are doing with them.
+For example, developers have created brain-training computer games as a potential treatment for Alzheimer’s, dementia, or memory lapses.
+A study of 2,800 people over the age of 65 found that those who did a brain-training computer game intended to boost a person’s brain processing speed were 29% less likely to develop dementia over the course of ten years.
+Residents with dementia can also benefit from this type of brain and Alzheimer’s treatment.

 How Stimulating Activities Help Dementia Patients